International Student Admissions

 three hours from Boston and Montreal.)
 The Albany International Airport, serving the

-Capital District of New York State, is thirty minutes south of Saratoga Springs.
+Capital District of New York State, is 30 minutes south of Saratoga Springs.
 Check our out Maps and Directions page to see more.

 What does the Skidmore campus look like?